 - Your dentist or staff in the dental practice will ask you some questions over the phone to assess your condition.
 Some of these questions may include if you have a temperature, a cough, or a loss or change of your smell or taste.

-If you have any concerns about your eyes, including an urgent eye problem, or a query about your glasses or contact lenses, please telephone your optometry practice first.
+If you have any concerns about your eyes, including an urgent eye problem, or a query about your glasses or contact lenses, please telephone your optometry practice first to discuss your concerns.

 - The optometrist or staff in the optometry practice will ask you some questions over the phone to help determine the nature and urgency of your eye problem.
 In addition the staff will ask you some questions which will help them manage any potential risk of exposure to COVID-19.

 - If necessary, the optometrist may call you back for a more detailed consultation and advice about your eye condition or arrange for you to come to the practice for an eye examination.

-- If you have an urgent eye problem e.g. a red eye, painful eye, sudden change in vision, or something in your eye that you can’t remove, please contact your optometry practice first by telephone, rather than your GP practice or community pharmacy.
+- If you have an urgent eye problem e.g. a red eye, painful eye, sudden change in vision, or something in your eye that you cannot remove yourself, please contact your optometry practice first by telephone, rather than your GP practice or community pharmacy.
 Your optometrist will be able to provide you with appropriate advice and may ask you to attend the practice to have your eye problem assessed under the NI PEARS service.
 For more information on NI PEARS please visit: Northern Ireland Primary Eyecare Assessment and Referral Scheme – HSCB (hscni.net)